chris9753/ClearLedger-AP/README.md

 - **FAISS-based RAG:** Classification of error-prone invoices
 - **Async Processing & Error Handling:** Retries, structured logging, and enhanced error capture
 - **Monitoring:** Execution time tracking integrated into the pipeline

-## Day 4: Frontend Development

-- Successfully implemented the Streamlit frontend for uploading invoices, viewing processed data, and reviewing flagged cases (due to time constrains, I picked this option instead of react/next.js)
+- **Frontend development:** Successfully implemented the Streamlit frontend for uploading invoices, viewing processed data, and reviewing flagged cases (due to time constrains, I picked this option instead of react/next.js)
 - Integrated the frontend with the FastAPI backend, allowing seamless communication between the UI and the invoice processing system.
 - Resolved issues with module imports and file paths, ensuring the system runs smoothly.